Fred VanVleet: Championship season (2018–2019)

-in Game 5 of the Eastern Conference Finals against the Bucks, VanVleet scored 21 points on seven 3-pointers in a 105–99 win, helping the Raptors take a 3–2 series lead.
-In Game 6, VanVleet scored 14 points in a 100–94 series-clinching win over the Bucks, helping the Raptors advance to the NBA Finals for the first time in franchise history.
+during Game 5 of the Eastern Conference Finals against the Bucks, VanVleet scored 21 points on seven three-pointers in a 105–99 victory, helping the Raptors take a 3–2 series lead.
+In Game 6, he scored 14 points in a 100–94 series-clinching victory over the Bucks, helping the Raptors advance to the NBA Finals for the first time in franchise history.
+The turnaround happened on May 20 when his son, Fred, Jr. was born on the day between game 3 and game 4.
+During the 9 playoff games prior to his son's birth he had shot 6–42, including 3–24 on three point shots.
+In the final 9 playoff games that year he shot 30– 57 (53%) on his three point shots.
+In the final three games of the Eastern conference finals he shot 14–17 on three-point shots.

 VanVleet played an important defensive role against Stephen Curry during the NBA Finals that saw him utilized in a box-and-one defense.
-In Game 6 of the NBA Finals, VanVleet scored a playoff career-high 22 points with five 3-pointers off the bench in a 114–110 series-clinching win, thus helping the Raptors win their first NBA championship in franchise history.
-VanVleet came second place in NBA Finals MVP voting to Kawhi Leonard.
+In Game 6 of the NBA Finals, VanVleet scored a playoff career-high 22 points with five three-pointers off the bench in a 114–110 series-clinching victory, thus helping the Raptors win their first NBA championship in franchise history.
+During the finals, he set an NBA Finals record for with 16 three pointers made off the bench, surpassing the previous record of 15 by Robert Horry (2005).
+He came second place in NBA Finals MVP voting to Kawhi Leonard.

 Full-time starter (2019–2021)

-In the season-opener on October 22 against the New Orleans Pelicans, VanVleet scored a career high 34 points after receiving his first NBA championship ring.
-On January 4, 2020, he posted 29 points, including 22 in the second half, and a season-high 11 assists, keying a 16-point comeback win over the Brooklyn Nets.
-In the Raptors’ second game returning from the suspension of the season due to the COVID-19 pandemic on August 3, VanVleet scored a career-high 36 points, hitting 7 three-pointers, in a 107–103 win over the Miami Heat in the Orlando bubble.
-On August 17, VanVleet set a trio of playoff career-highs in points (30), three-pointers made (8), and assists (11) in a 134–110 win over the Brooklyn Nets in Game 1 of the Eastern Conference quarter finals in the 2020 NBA Playoff Bubble.
-VanVleet became the first Raptors player to record 30 points & 10+ assists in a playoff game, while also joining Damian Lillard, Stephen Curry, and Chris Paul as the only NBA players to record 30+ points, 10+ assists, and 8+ three pointers in a playoff game.
+In the season-opener on October 22 against the New Orleans Pelicans, VanVleet scored a career-high 34 points after receiving his first NBA championship ring.
+On January 4, 2020, VanVleet posted 29 points, including 22 in the second half, and a season-high 11 assists, keying a 16-point comeback victory over the Brooklyn Nets.
+In the Raptors’ second game returning from the suspension of the season due to the COVID-19 pandemic on August 3, VanVleet scored a career-high 36 points, hitting seven three-pointers, in a 107–103 victory over the Miami Heat in the Orlando bubble.
+On August 17, he set a trio of playoff career highs in points (30), three-pointers made (8) and assists (11) in a 134–110 victory over the Brooklyn Nets in Game 1 of the Eastern Conference quarter finals in the 2020 NBA Playoff Bubble.
+In the first three games of the series he compiled 17 made threes.
+VanVleet became the first Raptors player to record 30 points and 10-plus assists in a playoff game, while also joining Damian Lillard, Stephen Curry and Chris Paul as the only NBA players to record 30-plus points, 10-plus assists and 8-plus three-pointers in a playoff game.